TTV is the sum of all transaction activity, paid orders, service fees, add-ons, and refunds within a given period.

 - $5,000 in refunds

-Runway pulls this data automatically from your payment gateways, CRM, and finance systems — no manual updates required.
+Runway pulls this data automatically from your payment gateways, CRM, and finance systems.
+You never have to make manual updates.

-3. TTV vs. GMV vs. Revenue — what’s the difference?
+3. TTV vs. GMV vs. revenue: what is the difference?

 These metrics often get mixed up.
-Here’s a clear breakdown:
+Here is a clear breakdown:

 - TTV (Total Transaction Value): All money processed through your platform, including fees and taxes.